emmajanedrews/base-template/_posts/2016-12-28-home-renovation-projects-to-avoid.md

 4. Using the wrong flooring.
 Just replacing your flooring with the cheapest option might actually hurt your value more than it will help it.&nbsp;
 5. **Too much carpet**.
 Carpeted bedrooms and living areas are normal, carpeted bathrooms and kitchens are not.
 Most buyers want hardwood or tile floors in those areas.
 6. Bold wall colors may turn buyers off.
 When in doubt, go neutral with your wall colors.
 7. Pools and hot tubs don’t add much value.
-While they may add value to you while you are living there, most buyers don’t necessarily want to take on the cost of owning and maintaining these items and continuing to pay for them.
+While they may add value to you while you are living there, most buyers don’t necessarily want to take on the cost of owning and maintaining these items and continuing to pay for them.​

-8. **Those are our tips for home sellers getting ready to list their hom****e**.
+**Those are our tips for home sellers getting ready to list their hom****e**.
 Follow this advice, and your home will be much more attractive to potential buyers.
 If you have any questions for us in the meantime, give us a call or send us an email.
 We would love to hear from you.